Dallinger/Dallinger/docs/source/dummies_network.rst

                 .filter_by(network_id=self.id, failed=failed)\
                 .all()

 ``vectors()`` returns a list of all the Vectors in the Network (filtered by ``failed``).
 Again this function is probably overkill for most experimental needs.
 If you want to know who a Node is connected to you should use node functions like ``node.vectors()`` or ``node.neighbors()`` instead.
-But, just incase you really want to get a list of all the Vectors in the Network this function is here for you.
+But, just in case you really want to get a list of all the Vectors in the Network, this function is here for you.

 After this we come to a bunch of functions that ask Networks to do things, let's take a look.
 ::